 The Synchro platform is the primary mechanism for drawing the roadway network and coding in several of the parameters for roadway geometry and traffic control.
 The SimTraffic platform is where the analyst can code in various driver behavior and vehicle characteristics.
 Both SimTraffic and Synchro use a link-node structure.
 SimTraffic, tracks every vehicle in the traffic system on a 0.1-second interval.
 Typical MOEs available through SimTraffic include travel time, vehicle queues and intersection delay.

-SimTraffic is only applicable for arterial analysis and is best suited for signalized corridors.
+WisDOT only accepts SimTraffic for arterial analysis and this software is best suited for signalized corridors.
 Often times, the analyst will use SimTraffic to observe driver behavior and conduct a “reality check” on the Synchro outputs.
 SimTraffic may also be beneficial for reporting the vehicle queues, especially when vehicles spill-out of the turn lane and block through traffic.
 If the primary purpose of the SimTraffic model is to conduct “reality checks”, calibration and validation of the traffic model may not be necessary.
-However, prior to using the model outputs from SimTraffic (or any other microsimulation analysis tool) for critical design decisions, the analyst shall calibrate and validate the model in accordance with TEOpS 16-20-5 and TEOpS 16-20-8, respectively.
+However, prior to using the model outputs from SimTraffic (or any other microsimulation analysis tool) for project or study decisions, especially any related to critical aspects of the design, the analyst shall calibrate and validate the model in accordance with TEOpS 16-20-5 and TEOpS 16-20-8, respectively.

 4.3 Quadstone Paramics Overview